IntegerPartition/MPI_implementation/README.md

 	} while (k > 0);
 	return br;}

 It can be use this algorithm to generate the all integer partitions with $𝐴 = 0$ and $𝐵 = P(n)$.

 ### Experimental results

 We present preliminary experimental results used to evaluate the efficiency of the proposed parallel implementations.
 All computations were performed on a system equipped with two Intel Xeon Gold 5118 CPUs running at 2.30 GHz, providing a total of 24 cores and 48 threads, under the RHEL Server 7.8 operating system.
 The code was compiled with GCC 9.2, and Rmpi version 0.6-9 was used.
+The source code was compiled with the command mpicxx -O3 -DNDEBUG and its flags.